Ethereum - The Invisible Foundation of Smart Contracts

 2024 — Dencun & ETF Integration

-Dencun upgrade introduces "blobs" for data availability, reducing L2 costs.
+Dencun upgrade introduces "blobs" (EIP-4844) for data availability, reducing L2 costs ~99%.
 ETH rebounds to ~$4,000.
 U.S. approves Ethereum spot ETFs.
 Users pass 200M.
-Infrastructure matures toward enterprise-grade scalability.
+Infrastructure matures toward enterprise-grade scalability — but cheaper blobs also mean less ETH burned per unit of activity.

 // TERMINAL